Let me guide you all the way east where Cuba keeps a hidden gem called Baracoa.

 There is an Etecsa Office in Baracoa as well as another sales point where you can obtain scratch cards.
 On this page you’ll find ETECSA’s complete list of hotspots.
 To narrow it down, you need to choose Guantanamo from the dropdown menu Provincia and Baracoa from the menu Municipio.
 Then, you’ll see all the places where you can access the internet.

-There is an ATM on the westside of the Parque Martí in Baracoa.
+There is an ATM on the west side of the Parque Martí in Baracoa.

 On this map, you can see all the places worth visiting around Baracoa:

 Baracoa was one of the loveliest places I’ve visited in Cuba.
 However, to read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: